REalive890/pcto2025tpsit/README.md

 need to make the admin log.
 I'll just return data from the login controller-model so that i can make a check on the script to load the admin view or the client one

+Today's goal: allow the admin to CRUD the reviews and the games.